Need for Continuous Security and Compliance Automation

 Challenges of Integrating Security and Compliance in the Software Delivery Pipeline

 When trying to integrate security and policy governance into the software delivery pipeline, companies often face some common challenges.
 Some of the challenges that OpsMx customers face are-

-- Securing delivery process
+- Securing your Software Delivery process

-- Managing security at scale
+- Manage Security at scale

 Integrating app security

 Application security is not restricted to ensuring the deployed code is secure.
 It also includes adhering to org-specific and industry-specific compliances and policies during development.
 In order to achieve this, teams must ensure that all artifacts used in software delivery are free of vulnerabilities, and certified accordingly by security scans.
 Such real-time assessment will help in faster triaging of issues(if any), and ensure faster approvals, without impacting deployment velocity.

 The next challenge is to ensure that the delivery workflow itself is secure and compliant.
 Teams must focus on security right from code check-in to code deployment, be it – multi-cloud, on-prem or hybrid deployment.
 Automating policies to ensure separation of duties in application administration and deployment approvals, maintaining access control to the cluster via secrets used by an application, etc., are other challenges related to software supply chain security.